timseifer/TwitterScrape/README.md

 python3 (streaming_method.py or snowball_data.py, or any others depending on the stage of data anlysis)

 Change the script names within python files for the data you are working on.

+### Extra files

+Along with the executable scripts, there is an additional file called DATA_FILES which gives some examples of the data scraped using this method.